Skip navigation

 The provider may treat you with antibiotics.

-After you are better, your provider will suggest that you add more fiber to your diet.
+After you are better, your provider may suggest that you add more fiber to your diet.
 Eating more fiber can help prevent future attacks.
 If you have bloating or gas, reduce the amount of fiber you eat for a few days.

 Once these pouches have formed, you will have them for life.
 Diverticulitis can return, but some providers think a high-fiber diet may lessen your chances of a recurrence.